DataDog/integrations-core/prometheus/README.md

 All metrics collected by the prometheus check are forwared to Datadog as custom metrics.

 ### Events
-The Prometheus check does not include any event at this time.
+The Prometheus check does not include any events at this time.

 ### Service Checks

-The Prometheus check does not include any service check at this time.
+The Prometheus check does not include any service checks at this time.

 ## Troubleshooting
 Need help?
 Contact [Datadog Support][3].